 What is the difference between a felony and a misdemeanor offense?

 The difference between felonies and misdemeanors is in degree.
 Smaller criminal offenses, which often carry smaller penalties, are called misdemeanors.
-Felonies are more significant crimes which can carry great penalties, up to and including capital punishment.
+Whereas felonies are more significant crimes, which can carry great penalties, up to and including capital punishment.